 Getting the drugs or alcohol out of your system is the first step to recovery.
-Detoxing in a safe, professionally-staffed alcohol detox center in Long Beach is important because your brain may have become dependent on drugs or alcohol, which can affect its chemical makeup.
+Detoxing in a safe, professionally-staffed rehab center in Orange County is important because your brain may have become dependent on drugs or alcohol, which can affect its chemical makeup.
 In severe dependency cases, suddenly ending alcohol intake could lead to fatal seizures, and suddenly stopping the intake of benzos (benzodiazepine) could lead to delirium, a lost sense of self, and psychosis.

 At Gratitude Lodge, our credentialed staff is trained and medically equipped to provide these on-site detox services at our drug detox center in Newport Beach.
 Our staff is also empathetic and can guide you through the emotional side of recovery.
 Detoxification can be the most difficult part of early recovery, which is why we offer personalized care, group therapy support, and an encouraging environment.
 Here, you are given the tools to succeed and benefit from a lasting recovery.

 The time it takes to detox and the methods used depend on the length of drug abuse, methods of intake, and genetics.
-During evaluation, you can expect mental and physical screenings, providing family history, blood tests, and medication.
+During evaluation, you can expect mental and physical screenings, providing family history, blood tests, and medication recommendations.

 Because you may experience withdrawal symptoms, medical and mental therapies are provided.
 You may also receive addiction treatment drugs ranging from antidepressants to pills that suppress the desire for alcohol or drugs.

 The medical team will help decide if your treatment is best suited for inpatient facilities or outpatient facilities.
-Inpatient facilities with Gratitude Lodge, such as our drug detox center in Long Beach or our alcohol detox center in Newport Beach, offer structured environments free from distraction and temptation.
+Inpatient facilities offer structured environments free from distraction and temptation.
 Outpatient care offers therapy while you live at home and continue your career or family life.

 The detoxification process depends on the severity of your addiction and how long you’ve been using drugs or alcohol.
 It can typically take anywhere from days or months to get past withdrawal symptoms.
 Withdrawal symptoms for alcohol can last up to a few weeks.
 Withdrawal from opiates can last up to 10 days, and prescription drug withdrawal can last months or years without treatment.